Always remember the first rule of data:

 APT is software for astronomers interested in manually exploring the photometric qualities of astronomical images.
 It is a graphical user interface (GUI) designed to allow aperture-photometry calculations to be visualized.
 The finely tuned layout of the GUI, along with judicious use of color coding and alerting, is intended to give maximal user utility and convenience and minimal chance of blunders.
 Simply mouse-clicking on a source in the displayed image will instantly compute and print out, for the specified aperture geometry, source intensity and source-intensity uncertainty, along with both conventional and robust measures of the sky background and sky-background scatter.
-APT is geared toward processing a small number of images, and is not suitable for bulk processing a large number of images, unlike other aperture-photometry packages (e.g., SExtractor).
-However, APT does have a convenient source-list tool that enables aperture-photometry calculations for a large number of detections in a given image, albeit the user is advised that patience is required for the relatively slower computational times expected for software implemented in the Java programming language.
+APT is geared toward processing a small number of images, and is not suitable for bulk processing a large number of images (unless a large number of CPU cores are available), unlike other aperture-photometry packages (e.g., SExtractor).
+However, APT does have a convenient source-list tool that enables aperture-photometry calculations for a large number of detections in a given image, albeit the user is advised that patience is required for the relatively slower computational times expected for software implemented in the Java programming language (although multi-threading can be enabled for faster runtimes).
 The source-list tool can be run either in the automatic mode to generate a hands-off photometry-results table, or in the manual mode to permit inspection and adjustment of the aperture-photometry calculation for each individual detection.
 APT displays a variety of useful plots with just the push of a button, including image histogram, aperture slice, source scatter, sky scatter, sky histogram, radial profile, and curve of growth.
 APT has many functions for customizing aperture-photometry calculations, including outlier rejection, pixel “picking” and “zapping”, and a selection of source and sky models.
 The radial-profile-interpolation source model, which is accessed via the radial-profile-plot panel, allows extrapolated recovery of flux density in pixels with missing data.
 Aperture corrections vs. aperture radius can be automatically computed and applied, if activated by the user preferences, so that the aperture size can be reduced for improved signal-to-noise ratio.
 Many of these software features can be especially beneficial in crowded fields.

 Troubleshooting and Bug Reporting